Walford, Walford

 Little of Walford’s history is known prior to 1985.
 Its name may be connected with the 19th-century London historian Edward Walford or perhaps indicates early settlement of the area by Celts, as is also likely in the cases of Walworth and Wallington, (the Old English word ‘wala’ has the same root as ‘Wales’).
 The ford could have crossed one of the tributaries of the River Lea, but Walford’s precise location is difficult to pin down.

 The architecture of the surprisingly busy Albert Square appears to date from around the 1880s and bears a close resemblance to part of Fassett Square, on the Hackney/Dalston border.
-However, aerial views have centred on Poplar and Canning Town, while Walford East tube station seems to lie to the east of Bow Road.
+However, aerial views have centred on Poplar and Canning Town, while Walford East tube station seems to lie to the east of Bow Road on the tube map.

-Unlike many east London quarters, the population is still primarily white working class, although various ethnic minorities manifest a token presence.
+Unlike many east London quarters, the population is still primarily white working class, although various ethnic minorities manifest a presence.
 Living standards seem relatively acceptable, though there are characteristics that would normally be indicators of deprivation.
 The best opportunity for exercise seems to be a walk in the park or ‘on the marshes’.
 There are no high street names among the shops, no Tesco Metro, not even a Budgens.
 No bank or building society.
-And the post office became a massage parlour in 2009.
+The post office was replaced by a massage parlour when it closed in 2009.

 Postal district: E20 (which now also includes the Olympic Park)